-Last year, zero waste wrapping was the viral Holiday eco-trend of the season; this year it’s the great tree debate: which is more sustainable, a real tree or a fake tree (or as my daughter likes to call them, FAKEmas trees)?
+Alongside zero waste wrapping, we can now add ‘the great tree debate’ to the list of viral Holiday eco-trends worth unpacking: which is more sustainable, a real tree or a fake tree (or as my daughter likes to call them, FAKEmas trees)?

-The truth is, they may both have their drawbacks and their benefits, according to the research that’s been conducted into the environmental impacts of each.
+The truth is, they may both have their drawbacks and their benefits, according to the research that’s been conducted on the environmental impacts of each.

-While we might think of real trees as more sustainable because they suck up carbon dioxide and are compostable at the end of their use, when you look at the big picture, things get more complicated.
+While we might think of real trees as more sustainable because they suck up carbon dioxide and are compostable at the end of their use, when you look at the big picture, things start to get more complicated.
 Christmas tree farms can displace biodiverse natural ecosystems and, according to research conducted by Ellipsos, there is some debate around whether trees absorb more carbon than they release in their first 20 years of life (Holiday trees are generally cut down in their teenage years, so don’t reach their ultimate carbon absorbing old-growth potential).
-Many commercial Christmas tree operations also use pesticides – some of which you can’t even use in your garden.
+Many commercial Christmas tree operations also use pesticides – some of which are even banned for use in gardening.

-And while getting a permit to chop down a tree in the Canadian wilderness sounds nostalgic, there may be repercussions from unsuspecting wildlife – like the northern saw-whet owl who went viral last month after the tree he was chillin’ in got chopped and dragged from Oneonta to New York City.
-The owl was unharmed, but frankly this is not a death stare I’m willing to face for the thrill of chopping down a wild tree.
+And while getting a permit to chop down a tree in the Canadian wilderness sounds nostalgic, there may be repercussions for unsuspecting wildlife – like this northern saw-whet owl who went viral last month after the tree he was chillin’ in got chopped and dragged from Oneonta to New York City.
+The owl was unharmed, but frankly this is not a death stare I’m willing to mess with.

 Fake trees, on the other hand, are often made from polyvinyl chloride (PVC), which is one of the naughtiest plastics on the plastics list and pollutes across its entire lifespan, from production to end of life.
 Trees made from PVC are difficult to recycle and so end up going to landfill where they release more greenhouse gases and pollute ecosystems by leaching dangerous chemicals.
 They are also usually made in factories overseas and the GHG emissions associated with shipping increases their carbon footprint.